-What makes Science Hack Day so unqiue is its openness and community.
+What makes Science Hack Day so unique is its openness and community.
 Events are set up with local support, but with a global network of followers.
 Anyone with an idea could share the principle online or during a pitch, and find a team to elaborate the concept at the Science Hack Day.

 Eindhoven had its first Science Hack Day in 2012 and it proved to be a success; it has become an annual event.
-On a sunny morning of August 30th, the Science Hack Day Eindhoven started with an introduction to the themes, the purpose of the hackathon and a chance to get acquainted with fellow participants.
+On a sunny* morning of May 30th, 2015, the Science Hack Day Eindhoven starts with an introduction to the themes, the (un)purpose of the hackathon and a chance to get acquainted with fellow participants.

 MAD emergent art center creates a platform to collaborate on its Make the Future theme, that has 4 clusters: Life in Creation, Circular Life, Human Technology and Digital Life.
 The teams are challenged to develop concepts towards CONNECTING from within these themes – but are still free to choose their own path.

 Participation is free and participant catering is fully sponsored, but registration is required!
 Click here to register.